More about Ashok

 Research

 How do the themes of political philosophy work for us?
 In political philosophy, scholars typically debate topics such as the best regime or the precise beginning of modern thought.
 When insights are gained, they inform the debate.
-For example, if the Myth of Er in Plato’s Republic moderates Glaucon, then we may wonder if the best regime entails a cosmic notion of justice.
+For example, if the Myth of Er in Plato’s Republic moderates Glaucon, then we may wonder if the best regime entails a divine notion of justice.

 Later, I wrote about Trump's character in the light of ancient thought.
 I noted that ancient authors presupposed the existence of shame in deep ways.
 A completely shameless person might merit a brief mention, but extended comment would be difficult.
 Shamelessness can be stretched to see what is possible, but someone utterly without shame could not be considered relevant to political life.
 I found it stunning to consider that many ancient authors would not be able to grasp how we link toughness, freedom, and celebrity.
 We cheer on those who do not show weakness, who refuse to admit loss.
 We believe they have the strength to succeed, that they can make the most of being an American.
 So we elevate the shameless to the level of the heroic.